Close Menu

 • anxiety

 Other medical conditions can also come from Addison’s disease.
-For example, Addison’s disease, because it is an endocrine disorder, can cause diabetes.
+For example, Addison’s disease, because it is an endocrine disorder, can contribute to diabetes.
 Likewise, osteoporosis and high blood pressure can also stem from the disease.

 DOES ADDISON’S DISEASE QUALIFY FOR SSD BENEFITS?

 There are many factors that determine whether or not you will be paid SSD benefits.
-One of the main factors is whether or not the person has a physical or mental impairment that results in their inability to work for more than 12 months.
+One of the main factors is whether or not the person has a physical or mental condition that results in being unable to work for more than 12 months.

 If you are suffering from Addison’s disease, then you may qualify for SSD benefits.
 However, Addison’s disease can be treated with hormone therapy.
-If your Addison’s disease is treatable and your symptoms are controlled, then you should be able to work and you do not qualify for SSDI benefits.
-If the symptoms of your Addison’s disease keeps you from working for over 12 months, you should apply for SSDI and SSI benefits.
+If your symptoms are controlled, then you should be able to work.
+You do not qualify for SSDI benefits if you are working.
+However, if the symptoms of your Addison’s disease keep you from working for over 12 months, then you should file an application for SSDI and SSI benefits.

 HOW TO FILE AN APPLICATION FOR SSD BENEFITS FOR ADDISON’S DISEASE

 You can apply for SSDI and SSI benefits for Addison’s disease online at the Social Security’s website.
 This is the easiest way to apply for benefits.
-If you have questions about how to apply, you can contact Cannon Disability Law and we will help you with your application.
+If you have questions about how to apply, then you can contact us for help with your application.

 You can also file an application for SSD and SSI benefits in person at your local Social Security office.
 However, you should call and schedule an appointment to make sure that an SSA worker is available to help you with the application.
 It is not a good idea to show up to your local office without an appointment.
 If you do so, you will wait in a long line.
 Additionally, it is possible to file an application by phone at 1-800-772-1213 (TTY 800-325-0778).